 Chicago Hoods: West Side

-With the destruction to Chicago’s original black community of the Low Ends’ Bronzeville community, as well the black community of the Near West Side, the black population relocated into the heart of the West Side, starting along Madison in East Garfield Park and later expanding into North Lawndale and West Garfield Park, and eventually into the Austin neighborhood during the 1970s and 1980s.
+With the destruction to Chicago’s original black community of the Low Ends’ Bronzeville community, as well the black community of the Near West Side, the black population relocated into the heart of the West Side.
+Starting along Madison in East Garfield Park, the community would eventually make its way into North Lawndale and West Garfield Park, followed by the Austin neighborhood by the 1970s and 1980s.

 Chicago Hoods: East Side

-From State to Lake, the saying that refers to the East Side of Chicago, meaning the boundaries of the East Side expand from State Street to Lake Michigan.
-There are numerous of Chicago gangs on the East Side, like the Gangster Disciples, Four Corner Hustlers, Vice Lords and others, but the most notarized has been the Almighty Black P. Stone Nation.
+From State to the Lake, the saying that refers to the East Side of Chicago, meaning the boundaries of the East Side expand from State Street to Lake Michigan.
+There are multiple Chicago gangs on the East Side, like the Gangster Disciples, Four Corner Hustlers, Black Disciples, and various Vice Lord factions, but the most known has been the Almighty Black P. Stone Nation.

-On the corner of 67th and Blackstone the Black P. Stone Nation began as the Blackstone Rangers in the Woodlawn neighborhood as Jeff Fort and Eugene Bull Hairston spearheaded a movement that would expand throughout the Low Ends, East Side, South Side, small sections of the West Side, and even in certain cities nationwide.
-The growth also led to spinoff gangs, like the Titanic Stones, Maniac Stones, Mickey Cobras, and others.
+On the corner of 67th and Blackstone the Almighty Black P. Stone Nation began as the Blackstone Rangers in the Woodlawn neighborhood.
+With leaders Jeff Fort and Eugene Bull Hairston the movement of the ABPSN would expand throughout the Low Ends, the East Side, the South Side, as well small sections of the West Side, and even in certain cities well outside of Chicagoland.
+The growth of the Black P. Stones also led to spinoff gangs, like the Titanic Stones, Maniac Stones, or Mickey Cobras.

 Outside of the Black P. Stones, Chicago gangs of the Gangster Disciples and Black Disciples, who started out as the Devil Disciples around 53rd and Woodlawn, hold much of a presence on the city’s East Side, especially around King Drive, Cottage Grove, and in South Shore.